Charles Kutchka

 Fundraisers for Korean Children

-Charles Kutchka details fundraisers his brigade did in Germany to help raise money for youth in Korea.
-They had watched films that described the poverty suffered by Korean children and that many were orphaned after the war.
-Although he wasn't stationed in Korea, all US troops in the world, contributed to the effort there.
+Charles Kutchka describes the fundraisers his brigade helped organize to help raise money for children in Korea.
+He remembers watching films that described the poverty suffered by Korean children and how many were orphaned after the war.
+He shares how he and so many others were glad to help.

 Share YouTube: